Create a

 Identifying moments that matter

 Understanding the events or occurrences that drive the primary employee perceptions, attitudes, and behaviors related to their employment requires a structured process.
-It calls for a comprehensive consideration of the employment lifecycle, with key stages and processes that individuals encounter, from career opportunity awareness to their exit (and beyond).
-The process of “design thinking,” which focuses on assessing and designing work processes based on the end-users' needs, preferences, and skills, is recommended to bring the employee experience into the design and redesign efforts.
+It calls for a comprehensive consideration of the employment lifecycle, including the key stages and processes individuals encounter, from career opportunity awareness to exit (and beyond).
+The process of “design thinking,” which focuses on assessing and designing work processes based on end users' needs, preferences, and skills, is recommended to bring the employee experience into design and redesign efforts.
 Moments that matter are identified using this methodology.

 The methodology has been developed and promoted in numerous forms, including four fundamental design guidelines: end-user-centric, iterative, collaborative, and flexible/adaptable.
 Generating MTMs calls for the use of five primary phases (of the six in design thinking):